 The Burmese Hare is a unique hare throughout Southern Asia and parts of Thailand.

-It has noticeably larger ears than other hares, with longer hind legs that help it climb trees and hustle over obstacles.
+It has noticeably larger ears than other hares, and its longer hind legs help it climb trees and hustle over obstacles.

 Its tougher physique makes it more easily adaptable to its environment than other hares, and it also possesses a dark brown color to its fur.